ismaelnetodev/ismaelnetodev/ReadMe.md

 ## 💻 Recent Projects
 - A Flask-based API project (still a work in progress, but a great learning experience!).
 - Experiments with various APIs, including GPT, text-to-speech, and speech-to-text conversion.
+- A library management project in Django, Bootstrap and PostgreSQL hosted at AWS.

 ## 🔧 Technologies I'm working with
 - **Languages:** Python, JavaScript, Java (learning), and exploring C# and C++.